oracle/terraform-provider-oci/website/docs/r/identity_idp_group_mapping.html.markdown

 * `state` - The mapping's current state.
 * `time_created` - Date and time the mapping was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Idp Group Mapping
+	* `update` - (Defaults to 20 minutes), when updating the Idp Group Mapping
+	* `delete` - (Defaults to 20 minutes), when destroying the Idp Group Mapping

 ## Import

 IdpGroupMappings can be imported using the `id`, e.g.